 8. Turn Everyday Activities into Fundraisers for Mercy Corps

 Mercy Corps has an impeccable track record of providing life-saving, life-changing assistance to people in need in the most vulnerable locations worldwide for nearly 40 years.
 They offer an array of kid-friendly, fun suggestions for how kids and families can raise money to donate and help provide food, clean water and education on crop planting and harvesting to communities in need.
 Mercy Corps suggests that everyday activities we may not think twice about can become fundraisers with some planning.
 Help your kids brainstorm upcoming events they have at school, sports and clubs that they can spin into an opportunity to raise money for Mercy Corps.

-9. Buy Snacks from Love with Food
+9. Buy Snacks from Love with Food by SnackNation

 This opportunity truly lets you put your money where your mouth is.
-Love With Food is an organic, all-natural subscription snack service that ships a delicious selection of healthy snacks straight to your door.
+Love With Food by SnackNation is an organic, all-natural subscription snack service that ships a delicious selection of healthy snacks straight to your door.
 Not only can you keep your pantry stocked with the latest yummy snacks on the market, but Love With Food also enables you to spread the love because they donate a meal to an American family in need for every box they send to you.
 The company has donated over one million years to date!

 10. Raise Donations Instead of Receiving Gifts at Your Birthday Party